 Michael Bublé and Mariah Carey are the King and Queen of Christmas.
 Each December, these two renowned singers come out hiding, with sounds of All I want for Christmas and Have Yourself a Merry Little Christmas echoing through festively decorated homes.
 Just like Turkey leftovers, you either love them to bits or can’t stomach them.
-But who will reign supreme this year?
+But which of the two Christmas singers will reign supreme this year?

-With our unique NLP technology, we compared tweets mentioning each Christmas singer against one another, highlighting the words, phrases, topics, emotion and grammar that are more prevalent in one data set over the other.
+With our unique NLP technology, we compared tweets mentioning one of the Christmas singers against each other, highlighting the words, phrases, topics, emotion and grammar that are more prevalent in one data set over the other.

 With over 16 million copies sold and four billion streams, Michael Bublé’s Christmas is the best-selling holiday album of the 21st century.
 When describing Michael Bublé’s sound, fans are 5.1x more likely to use festive descriptors such as jolly, merry and jazzy – positioning Bublé as a singer who is synonymous with Christmas.

 In comparison to tweets about Mariah Carey, the discussion on Bublé has a greater use of emotive language.
-People claim that Michael Bublé’s music is their favourite to listen to over the festive period, with one user saying: “Michael Bublé… yes that’s a whole vibe”.
-Bublé’s music makes listeners happy and ultimately sets the mood in the run up to Christmas.
+People claim that Michael Bublé’s music is their favorite to listen to over the festive period, with one user saying: “Michael Bublé… yes that’s a whole vibe”.
+Bublé’s music makes listeners happy and ultimately sets the mood in the run-up to Christmas.

 Mariah Carey has long been celebrated the Queen of Christmas.
 But her loyal lambs view her as an icon all year round.
 Fans on Twitter describe Mariah Carey as legendary, iconic and timeless – words which were not used at all to describe Michael Bublé – suggesting that Mariah transcends the stereotype of being seen as simply a Christmas singer.